MSH63ack/msh.github.io/index.md

 When you read others’ code, you see how someone else solved a programming problem.
 But don’t treat it as literature; think of it as a lesson and a challenge.
 To get better, ask yourself:

-- How would I have written that block of code?
-What would you do differently, now that you’ve seen another solution?
+- _How would I have written that block of code?_ What would you do differently, now that you’ve seen another solution?
-- What did I learn?
-How can I apply that technique to code I wrote in the past? (“I’d never have thought to use recursive descent         there…”).
+- _What did I learn?_ How can I apply that technique to code I wrote in the past? (“I’d never have thought to use recursive descent         there…”).
-- How would I improve this code?
-And if it’s an open source project where you are confident you have a better solution, do it!
+- _How would I improve this code?_ And if it’s an open source project where you are confident you have a better solution, do it!
-- Write code in the author’s style.
-Practicing this helps you get into the head of the person who wrote the software, which can improve   your empathy.
+- _Write code in the author’s style_.
+Practicing this helps you get into the head of the person who wrote the software, which can [improve your empathy](http://gamedevwithoutacause.com/?p=1329).
 Don’t just idly think about these steps.
-Write out your answers, whether in a personal journal, a blog, in a code review process, or a community forum with other developers.
+Write out your answers, whether in a personal journal, a blog, [in a code review process](https://www.cio.com/article/2431556/5-reasons-for-software-developers-to-do-code-reviews--even-if-you-think-they-re-a-waste-of.html), or a community forum with other developers.
 Just as explaining a problem to a friend can help you sort out the solution, writing down and sharing your analysis can help you understand why you react to another person’s code in a given way.
 It’s all part of that introspection I mentioned earlier, helping you to dispassionately judge your own strengths and weaknesses.

 Warning: It’s easy to read a lot of code without becoming a great programmer, just as a wannabe writer can read great literature without improving her own prose.
 Plenty of developers look at open source or other software to “find an answer” and, most likely, to copy and paste code that appears to solve a similar problem.
 Doing that can actually make you a worse programmer, since you are blindly accepting others’ wisdom without examining it.
 (Plus, it may be buggier than a summer picnic, but because you didn’t take the time to understand it, you’ll never recognize that you just imported a bug-factory.)